 We strongly advise you to consider the following points carefully before resorting to a sell and rent back scheme:

-- Sell your house to a cash house buyer and pay off your debts, then rent elsewhere or purchase a smaller property.
+- Sell your house fast to a cash house buyer and pay off your debts, then rent elsewhere or purchase a smaller property.

 - You’ll want to factor in the cost of selling your home and the moving process, where you will move to, the effects moving to a new home will have on your family, whether your debts are short or long-term, and perhaps look at ways to manage your money more successfully in the future.